anamolacharya/anamolacharya/README.md

 Hello GitHub Community 👋,

-I am Anamol Acharya, a dedicated full-stack software developer specializing in building and maintaining AI-driven customer service solutions.
-Adept at utilizing a diverse technical stack to develop enterprise full-stack web applications, automated workflows/chatbots, enhance client relationships, and optimize customer experiences.
-Proven track record of successful client onboarding, system migration, and collaboration with cross-functional teams.
+I am Anamol Acharya, a dedicated Full Stack Software Engineer and Solution Architect focused on building secure, scalable platforms for fintech and enterprise environments, with 6+ years of experience across IAM, GraphQL, and cloud-native architectures.
+Proven ability to modernize systems, integrate complex ecosystems, and deliver audit-ready, high-impact solutions.

 The best way to reach out to me would be: